shivkoirala/LearnAngular/README.md

 # Learn Angular in 8 hours.

-Do support by watching our Learn Angular in 8 hours step by step video series https://www.youtube.com/watch?v=oMgvi-AV-eY
+Do watch our Learn Angular 6 tutorial  step by step video series https://www.youtube.com/watch?v=FV2MXOygDTM

 # Connect with me one to one